butcherg/noisetool/README.md

 ## Building

-The only prerequisite for noisetool is libnoise, which can be built by the noisetool CMake build system by supplying the -DBUILD_LIBNOISE option.
+The only prerequisite for noisetool is libnoise, which can be either be the OS-installed libnoise library or built by the noisetool CMake build system by supplying the -DBUILD_LIBNOISE option.
 This option takes one of three values:

 - GITHUB, which clones and builds libnoise from the GitHub repo,
 - SRCPKG, which downloads the master branch from the GitHub repo and builds it, or
 - (path/to/libnois_src.zip), which unpacks a local copy of the source zip file and builds it

 If BUILD_LIBNOISE is not used, the build system will look for the library in the system locations.
+Note that the Debian/Ubuntu libnoise-dev package installs the include files in /usr/include/libnoise rather than /usr/include/noise, so the libnoise #includes in noisetool don't include the 'noise' directory pre-pend.

 So, for Linux: